The University of New Orleans (UNO), the urban research university of the State of

 Commitment to Technology

-is a theme in the CF. Thus, technology is threaded across: 1) course content, 2) field
+Technology is threaded across: 1) course content, 2) field experiences and clinical

-experiences completed by candidates, and 3) the unit assessment system.
+practice completed by candidates, and 3) the unit assessment system to ensure the

 As initial candidates progress through their respective programs of study, they apply